 The goal of YMCA child and youth membership is the total development of the child.
 YMCA membership programs provide high quality experiences that enable children and youth members to develop skills, clarify values and learn self responsibility, charity and leadership.
 Membership entitles children to participate in unlimited open access programs and one swim lesson.
 YMCA programs are offered all year round including the summer months.
 The Y's program schedule is designed to allow families the opportunity to participate in programs with family convenience in mind.
 The YMCA offers skill development and a variety of programs to children members.
 For a complete list of Child and Youth Programs available to you including day, time and availability, please visit the branch nearest you.
+Click here for a full list of program descriptions.

 To ensure safety and appropriate supervision of children while at the YMCA, children under the age of 10 must be either attending a Y program or be under the direct supervision of a parent or an adult guardian.
 Children are not permitted in the Fitness Centre or in the gym during fitness classes.
-Return to Top

 Our YMCA offers opportunities for families to participate in a safe, friendly environment.
 Our membership program schedule and babysitting service is designed to provide families with opportunities to participate together, or for everyone to do their own "Y" thing at the same time.
 Our Membership sales hosts would be pleased to help you coordinate your family's program schedule.